The World We Want

 Be sure you are registering for the correct number of units:

-You are registering for 10 clock hours or 1 quarter credit.
-If you want more than 10 hours, please register for the correct course as indicated on the OVERVIEW page.
+You are registering for 50 clock hours or 5 quarter credits.
+If you want more than 50 hours, please register for an additional World We Want course.

 Note regarding multiple course registrations: